marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/fdate.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: FDATE, time, current, current time, date, current, current date

 .. _fdate:

-.. index:: FDATE

-.. index:: time, current

-.. index:: current time

-.. index:: date, current

-.. index:: current date

 FDATE --- Get the current time as a string
 ******************************************